open-telemetry/oteps/text/0098-metric-instruments-explained.md

 Summarizing the naming scheme:

-- If you've measured an amount of something that adds up to a total, where you are mainly interested in that total, use one of the additive instrument:
+- If you've measured an amount of something that adds up to a total, where you are mainly interested in that total, use one of the additive instruments:
   - If synchronous and monotonic, use `Counter` with non-negative values
   - If synchronous and not monotonic, use `UpDownCounter` with arbitrary values
   - If asynchronous and a cumulative, monotonic sum is measured, use `SumObserver`